 The Maple Ridge-Pitt Meadows school district could face a $6 million shortfall next year.

-With increasing cost pressures and indications coming from the Ministry of Education that there will be no increase in funding, the school district is going to survey the public on how on their priorities and thoughts on the revenues and expenditures.
+With increasing cost pressures and indications coming from the Ministry of Education that there will be no increase in funding, the school district is going to survey the public on their priorities and thoughts regarding revenues and expenditures.

 The decline in enrolment, salary and benefit increases, and the return to the Provincial Sales Tax could mean that the school district will have to find $6 million in savings.